 I am interested in how graffiti's presence affects the way spaces are ideologically constructed, and how producing graffiti affects the individual from a subjective and cultural perspective.

-My other research interests include subculture studies, visual culture, deviance, politics of resistance, issues of public space, access to political voice and agency, role-playing games, and public morality.
+My other research interests include deviance, politics of resistance, role-playing games, public morality, and beer.